sam-dejesus/A-Comprehensive-guide-to-Regex/Develop/gist-template.md

 # Regex Components
 Here is a quick reference for regex components.

-<mark>Literal Characters</mark>: These are ordinary characters that match themselves.
+`Literal Characters`: These are ordinary characters that match themselves.
 For example, the letter "a" in a regex pattern will match the letter "a" in the text being searched.

-<mark>Meta-characters</mark>: These are special characters with predefined meanings in regex.
+`Meta-characters`: These are special characters with predefined meanings in regex.
 They include:
 - (.) (dot): Matches any single character except a newline.
 - (^) (caret): Matches the beginning of a line or string.
 - ($) (dollar sign): Matches the end of a line or string.